TheGeekSKM/gamemaker-base/README.md

 To get started, head over to the **[Releases](https://github.com/TheGeekSKM/gamemaker-base/releases)** tab and download the latest `.yymps` file.

+## 🚀 Installation

+1. Download the latest `.yymps` file from the [Releases](https://github.com/TheGeekSKM/gamemaker-base/releases) tab.
+2. Open **GameMaker Studio 2** and navigate to `Tools > Import Local Package`.
+3. Select the downloaded `.yymps` file and import the necessary assets.
+4. Start building your game with a **fully functional base project**!

 ## 📌 Features

 ### **1. Gooey (UI System)**